diwu1990/UnarySim/README.md

 ## Unary Computing
-_**Unary computing**_ is a type of computing paradigm based on serial bits in streams, rather than parallel data in conventional binary computing.
+_**Unary computing**_ is a type of computing paradigm based on serial data in streams, rather than parallel data in conventional binary computing.
 The unary computing kernels are much simpler than conventional binary counterparts, but spend more cycles for a single operation.

 In general, a single unary computing kernel may not outperform the binary in terms of energy efficiency.
 However, at the system level, there are two advantages in unary computing over binary computing with respect to the system input.